 Staying True to Your Health Goals

 Peer pressure focuses on short-term comfort, but long-term health is more important.
-A 2023 study in the Journal of Nutrition Education found that setting clear dietary boundaries helps maintain goals 68% better.
+A 2023 Journal of Nutrition Education study found that setting clear dietary boundaries helps maintain goals 68% better.
 Remember, your choices define your well-being, not others’ preferences.

 Recent studies show that fattening foods can affect the brain like addictive substances.
-The mental health impact of diet is key here.
+The impact of diet on mental health is key here.
 Foods high in sugar or fat trigger dopamine, leading to cravings and consumption cycles similar to drug addiction.

 Comparing Food Addiction to Substance Addiction